dgaydukov/cert-aws/sa/README.md

 # store data with ttl of 5 seconds (after expired key would be null)
 SET mykey myvalue EX 5
 ```
-* try glacier select to csv archive
-* add cf template for iam database authentication (then go to public ec2 and try to access db with both regular username/password and iam token)
-* create cf template with dynamodb vpc endpoint and access dynamodb from ec2 in private subnet (add auto scaling to dynamoDb)
-* rewrite template comments to multi-line description https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-description-structure.html
-* connect 2 vpc with privatelink (access ec2 from one vpc from another)
-* ELB access logs store to s3 => trigger lambda to process logs and put them into elasticsearch
 * Create AWS::CloudWatch::Alarm and recover instance in case it stopped or port 80 not responding (find some standard cloudwatch metric for this, take template as base `cloudformation/ec2-cw-recover-alarm.yml`)
 + add alarm to send email in case of failure
 + add elb health check with